Tax Return: The last step in running your own business

-This is another page you can probably leave blank (unless you know of a specific reason why not) and just click Next.
+This is another page you can probably leave blank (unless you know of a specific reason why not) and just click Save and continue.

 This Any other information (Page 1 of 2) page asks whether any of your numbers are provisional or estimated.
-Since we work on a 'cash basis,' provisional seems unlikely.
-Technically, you may have estimated your interest received, but likely you can just say 'No' here and click next.
+Since we work on a 'cash basis', provisional seems unlikely.
+Technically, you may have estimated your interest received, but likely you can just say 'No' here and click Save and continue.

 Another 'any other info' type page to finish this section - we expect you'll want to leave the box blank and select 'No' in the drop down.
-Next
+Save and continue.

-5. View Your CalculationSuccess!
+5. Check your returnSuccess!
 Recognise this summary page?
-Run down it and make sure you've got a lovely line of green ticks, then click Next.
-Most importantly!! - Check that the stuff in the green box at the top is correct - if that's wrong then you won't have been given the right boxes to fill out in your return.
-Remember you can contact us if you're struggling!
+Run down it and make sure you've got a lovely line blue 'ENTERED' boxes, then click on.
+Most importantly!!
+Check that the statements at the top are correct - if that's wrong then you won't have been given the right boxes to fill out in your return.

 6. View your calculation

 Time to find out whether you are owed a tax rebate OR if you owe tax to HMRC.
-Fingers crossed for a rebate ey!
-You can download your full return using the 'View and print your full calculation' link (you should do this anyway to keep a copy for your records), then click Next...
+Fingers crossed for a rebate!
+You can download your full return using the 'View and print your full calculation' link (you should do this anyway to keep a copy for your records), then click Save and continue...

 7. Save Your Return

-It's always easy to be Captain Hindsight about these things, but if you are getting a nasty shock at this stage, have a think about how you are keeping track of your finances/tax situation throughout the year.
+It's always easy to say this in hindsight, but if you are getting a nasty shock at this stage, have a think about how you are keeping track of your finances/tax and national insurance situation throughout the year.
 Use any method you want, if it works for you, great.
-We are shameless advocates of the SansDrama Online App - we've specifically added the function to see how your tax situation is going at any point in the year.
-Then you're ahead of the game and, if necessary, you can set aside any cash you might need to pay your tax bill next time round.
+We are shameless advocates of the SansDrama Web App - we've specifically added the function to see how your tax situation is going at any point in the year.
+Then you're ahead of the game and, if necessary, you can set aside any cash you might need to pay your tax and national insurance bills next time round.
 Little screenshot example below for you…

 8. Submit your Return